Implementing the Primary Curriculum 2014

-The Primary Curriculum is changing from September 2014.
-The time is short to ensure that all those working with learning in the primary setting understand the implications of the changes and how to plan for delivery that will lead to a consistent approach across all teaching in each year group, across the key stages and within specific subject teaching.
-The embedding of literacy and numeracy within each lesson is also critical and there are some significant changes to expectations of what pupils should achieve at the end of each year as they progress through primary school.
+There are far reaching changes to implement as we begin to create opportunities to teach the new curriculum.
+It is essential that all those working with learning in the primary setting understand the implications of the changes and how to create opportunities that will lead to a consistent approach across all teaching in each year group, across the key stages and within specific subject teaching.
+The embedding of literacy and numeracy within each lesson is critical and there are some significant changes to expectations of what pupils should achieve at the end of each year as they progress through primary school.

-This event is designed to ensure that managers and teachers are as up to date as possible with the planned curriculum changes.
-However, it also and more importantly designed to ensure that those attending can take away ideas and resource recommendations that will help with planning, save time and create the right environment with which to manage the changes well.
+This event is designed to ensure that managers and teachers are as up to date as possible with the how to deliver the new curriculum.
+However, it also and more importantly designed to ensure that those attending can take away ideas and resource recommendations that will help with delivery, save time and create the right environment with which to manage the changes well.

 The event will focus on:-

-- A clear and concise overview of the current information available about the changes taking place and why they have been included in the context of the consultation and research findings
+- A clear and concise overview of the current information available about how schools are putting the changes into practice

 - A specific look at the embedding of Maths and English/literacy and numeracy across all teaching so that learners are competent and able to make connections in every aspect of their learning